Topical Flea & Tick Control Products Expose Pet Owners to Toxic Chemicals and Pollute San Francisco Bay

 A study conducted by the San Francisco Bay Regional Monitoring Program monitored imidacloprid and fipronil, as well as fipronil degradates, in the influent and effluent of eight urban California treatment facilities.
 The graphic presented here is from that study.[13]
 It shows that the final treated effluent of all eight systems exceeded the toxicity thresholds for aquatic invertebrates (11 ng/L for fipronil and 10 ng/L for imidacloprid) thereby compromising water quality.

-Indoor flea and tick control are the overwhelming source of fipronil, imidacloprid and indoxacarb to wastewater discharges.
+Indoor flea and tick control are the overwhelming source of fipronil, imidacloprid and indoxacarb to wastewater treatment plants.

 While outdoor uses of pesticides are transported directly into surface waters without treatment, this occurs during episodic rain events, while sewage discharges occur continuously and therefore likely a more significant source to the environment.